AMWA-TV/nmos-parameter-registers/flow-attributes/README.md

     - `SDR`
     - `HLG`
     - `PQ`
   - **Referenced Permitted Values:**
-    - Entries defined for the TCS format-specific parameter in any published revision of SMPTE ST 2110-20.
+    Values defined for the TCS format-specific parameter in any published revision of SMPTE ST 2110-20.